K. S. Alagiri

 Previously, he was elected to the Tamil Nadu legislative assembly as an Indian National Congress candidate from Chidambaram constituency in 1991 election, and as a Tamil Maanila Congress candidate in 1996 election.

+Personal life

+He was hospitalized on July 28, 2023, after he fell down and got injured during a walking session.

 Early life

 He was born in 1952.
 He graduated from Annamalai University, Chidambaram and is a native of Cuddalore district in North Tamil Nadu.

+Political career

+In November 2022, there was a rebellion against K. S. Alagiri by TNCC party leaders seeking replacement of Alagiri's term as the party president.
+The leaders met Congress president Mallikarjun Kharge and complained about Alagiri's functioning methods and not countering the BJP in the state adequately.